moopress/doc.builderplus/index.md

 ## Widget Areas

-MedicalPlus provides five widget areas. **Blog Sidebar** -- is the sidebar that's on the blog page. **Footer Column 1-4** are displayed in the footer area.
+LawyerPlus provides five widget areas. **Blog Sidebar** -- is the sidebar that's on the blog page. **Footer Column 1-4** are displayed in the footer area.
 To modify the widgets displayed on the site:

 1. Navigate to `Appearance > Widgets`
 2. Click and drag desired widgets to appropriate Widget Locations